novoalab/m6ABasecaller_per_read_analysis/README.md

 ```
 -i: this is the raw output file of ModPhred

--s: names of the samples as you have input them to ModPhred, which correspond to the names of the columns in mod.gz. requires at least 2
+-s: names of the samples as you have input them to ModPhred, which correspond to the order of the columns in mod.gz. requires at least 2

 -c: experimental conditions (i.e. WT KO). requires at least 1.